-How To Make Throw Pillows From Dinner Napkins
+How to Make Throw Pillows From Dinner Napkins

 Throw Pillow Made From Dinner Napkins

-An Easy Way To Make A Great Accent Pillow
+An Easy Way to Make a Great Accent Pillow

 I am going to show you how to make throw pillows from dinner napkins.
 Actually the same method can be used to make a decorative pillow from any standard size item you have in your house, it doesn't necessarily have to be a dinner napkin.
 You could use a bandana or a scarf if the material is sturdy enough.
 Use your imagination.

 This makes a great throw pillow for a couch or a nice little decorative pillow for a bed or chair.

 For this pillow a different sewing method is used than in my instructions for making pillows out of vintage crazy quilts and fabrics..

 This cushion is a great way to use your beautiful old antimacassars.

 My hand crocheted doily was once an antimacassar used for the back of a chair.
 Smaller ones were used on the arms.
 They preserved the upholstery.

 What You Need to Make a Pillow From Dinner Napkins